dovidgef/bluetooth_unlock/README.md

 ### Bluetooth Unlock
-This program allows you to automatically lock/unlock your Ubuntu desktop based on a bluetooth devices proximity to your computer.
-The devices bluetooth needs to be on but it should not need to be in discoverable mode for it to work.
+This program allows you to automatically lock/unlock your Ubuntu desktop based on the distance of a bluetooth devices from your computer.
+It should work even if the device is not in discoverable mode.

+It also allows you to run a bash script on system lock/unlock.
+This for example could be used to allow you to play/pause a music player automatically on system lock/unlock using a program like [playerctl](https://github.com/acrisci/playerctl)

 #### Prerequisites
 * Ubuntu